Start time on Thurs 6th and Fri 7th: 8.00 am GMT

 Overall, the goal is to enable participants to understand the standard and help transferring the requirements into your specific situation.
 It is thus intended to prepare participants for model development, implementation, testing, reviewing and consulting with management, accounting and auditors.

 Carsten Horst is Director at the Hannover Office of PricewaterhouseCoopers GmbH WPG.
-He is responsible for the Actuarial Services team located in Northern Germany and covers PwC’s IFRS17 activities with focus on the valuation and accounting of direct life and health (re-)insurance business.
-Carsten has more than 11 years of experience in consulting and audit.
+He is responsible for the Actuarial Services team located in Northern Germany and covers PwC Germany’s IFRS17 actuarial activities with focus on the valuation and accounting of all (re-)insurance business.
+Carsten has more than 13 years of experience in consulting and audit.
 Topic-wise his focus lies on primary life insurance as well as on life and health (re-)insurance, risk management and regulatory topics in this area.
 Recently his consulting activities are mainly focussing on finance transformation topics around Solvency II and IFRS.
 Prior to joining PwC Carsten has been working several years in the Risk & Actuarial practice of KPMG.
 Carsten is a qualified Actuary DAV.
 He is a member of the IFRS working group of the DAV and responsible for several PwC engagements regarding the implementation of IFRS 17.

 Lars Oehlmann is a Manager within the Actuarial Services Team of PricewaterhouseCoopers GmbH WPG focusing on topics regarding the valuation and accounting of life insurance business.
 He has five years of experience working in consulting and audit projects, including several large globally operating insurance groups.
 Lars is a qualified Actuary DAV and has extensive IFRS 17 experience due to ongoing IFRS 17 implementation projects and proactive assurance engagements.
 In addition he is engaged in several actuarial audits of large global insurance groups as well as in consulting projects regarding actuarial models and actuarial review.